-The Conversation: Jacinda Ardern's Covid 19 coronavirus response a masterclass in leadership
+Covid 19 coronavirus: Jacinda Ardern's response a masterclass in leadership

 Whether you're comparing Ardern's performance against other Western leaders, or assessing her efforts using researchers' measures of leadership excellence, as a New Zealander I think there is much to be grateful for in how she is leading us through this crisis.

-Suze Wilson, Executive Development, Massey University.
+* Suze Wilson is a senior lecturer, Executive Development, at Massey University.